AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

 >[!NOTE]
 >
->To upload assets by way of FTP in Dynamic Media - Scene7 mode install feature pack (FP) 18912 on AEM author.
+>To upload assets by way of FTP in Dynamic Media - Scene7 mode install feature pack (FP) 18912 on [!DNL Experience Manager] author.
 Contact Adobe Customer Care to get access to FP-18912 and complete the setup of your FTP account.
 See [Installing feature pack 18912 for bulk asset migration](/help/assets/bulk-ingest-migrate.md).
 >
->If you use FTP for uploading assets, the upload settings specified in AEM are ignored.
+>If you use FTP for uploading assets, the upload settings specified in [!DNL Experience Manager] are ignored.
 Instead, file processing rules, as defined in Dynamic Media Classic, are used.

 **To upload assets using FTP**